mlb2251/mlb2251.github.io/docs/index.markdown

 My research interests center on program synthesis and artificial intelligence.
 I’m particularly interested in [neurosymbolic methods](http://www.neurosymbolic.org/methods.html) that bridge the machine learning and programming languages communities.
 I believe symbolic methods can augment neural methods to facilitate low-data learning, generalization, transfer learning, interpretability, and other desiderata.

 I'm particularly interested in abstraction learning, as in Ellis et al.'s [DreamCoder](https://arxiv.org/abs/2006.08381).
 I recently led a follow up work called Stitch ([paper](stitch_jul11.pdf) & [code](https://github.com/mlb2251/stitch)) which has been accepted to POPL 2023 and achieves a 1,000-10,000x speedup in abstraction learning over DreamCoder.
-I'm interested in exploring new applications of abstraction learning, and I'm particularly interested in it's application to game-playing environments in world-model building and policy learning.
+I'm interested in exploring new applications of abstraction learning, and I'm particularly interested in its application to game-playing environments in world-model building and policy learning.

 # Links